 Walking in Gougane Barra is so enjoyable with trails starting at the front door, from linear marked routes, unmarked open mountain walks to quiet country roads.
 Don’t forget your walking boots, maps, picnic and recommendations from us on weather conditions, routes to suit your ability, and sights to see on your planned hike.

 Coillte's Gougane Barra National Forest Park

 Coillte’s National Forest Park is in this valley, with the entrance only five minutes from our front door.
 It has well-marked walking trails in 350 acres of forestry suitable for all grades of walkers.
 We love walking ‘Slí Laoi’ which follows the early stages of the River Lee in the upper valley and ‘Slí Sléibhte’ which takes you to where the forestry meets the mountain and has one of the best views of the valley.

 We have maps at reception that will help you explore the many interesting trails, its also a relaxing natural place to have a picnic.

 The Beara-Breifne Way

 The Beara-Breifne Way follows the fourteen day march of Donal O’Sullivan Beara and one thousand supporters in the winter of 1603.
-The Way, the longest in Ireland, runs almost the length of the country and takes the walker and cyclist along the coast of the Beara Peninsula, across six mountain ranges, along the banks of the River Shannon and through the regions of Roscommon and Leitrim.
+The Way, the longest in Ireland, runs almost the length of the country and takes the walker along the coast of the Beara Peninsula, across six mountain ranges, along the banks of the River Shannon and through the regions of Roscommon and Leitrim.
 It is possible to do this walk in sections.

 Slí Gaeltacht Mhúscraí